scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

-Curse a creature to obey your every command.
+Curse a creature you can see to obey your every command.
 Make a spellcasting roll against the targets Willpower, on success the creature must follow your commands to the best of their ability.
 You cannot command the target to hurt itself or take an action that would obviously bring harm to the target (eg: telling them to jump off a cliff), however they must obey commands if harm is possible but not assured (eg: telling them to defend you).

-You may target an additional person for every level above the 7th.
+You may target an additional person for every level above 7th.

 ___
 #### Gravity Well